On-Site Interpreting Services

 To perform effectively in these settings, interpreters require in-depth knowledge about the diversity of mental healthcare environments including the goals and particulars of the specific settings and interventions.
 Interpreters need to be familiar with the types of mental health professionals who are present in various settings, their roles, their communication goals and their treatment methodologies.
 Working in the mental healthcare field also entails specific legal and regulatory methodologies and mandates.
 Working in the mental healthcare field also entails specific legal and regulatory obligations which apply to interpreters.

 In the field of interpreting, appropriate credentials and certifictions are an important indicator of an interpreter’s qualifications.
-Anderson Interpreting Service requires that interpreters working in mental health settings are experienced and hold current RID certification to assure the integrity of the process and compliance with the NAD-RID Code of Professional Conduct.
-In addition, Anderson Interpreting Service require prior to working in mental health settings, interpreters receive advanced training.
+National Interpreting Service requires that interpreters working in mental health settings are experienced and hold current RID certification to assure the integrity of the process and compliance with the NAD-RID Code of Professional Conduct.
+In addition, National Interpreting Service require prior to working in mental health settings, interpreters receive advanced training.
 Title III of the American with Disabilities Act (ADA) applies to all private health care providers, regardless of the size of the office or the number of employees.
 This law applies to providers of both physical and mental health care.